DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 and `1024/1024` refers to the input bit size and batching size.

-To evaluate the effect of batching granularity, additional tests were conducted using batch sizez of 32, 256 and 512 for various input sizes.
+To evaluate the effect of batching granularity, additional tests were conducted using batch sizes of 32, 256 and 512 for various input sizes.
 The observed difference in execution time between low and high batching configurations ranged approximately from 10 to 50 microseconds, depending on the input size.